HubTurbo/HubTurbo/docs/process.md

 - Put completed issues under current milestone
 - Remove milestones for issues which weren't finished
+- Determine if open PRs can be merged by the next milestone
+    - Comment on open PRs requesting to merge by the next milestone
+    - Close PRs that have not been making progress despite reminders
 - Close current milestone
 - Open next milestone